klangsentral/doc/slate/source/index.html.md

 Error code | Error message
 --------- | -------
 1 | Success
+0 | Failure - Any other error needs to be sent here.
 104 | PNR not found
-105 | Any other error needs to be sent here.

 <aside class="notice">
 {retrieveBookingApiURL} — Operator specific retrieve booking API URL that we'll call